ling1726/fluentui/rfcs/convergence/focus-management.md

 ## Background

+### Ability helpers

-This package acts as a facade wrapper around [ability-helpers](https://github.com/microsoft/ability-helpers) and exposes a set of hooks and utilities for focus management
+This package acts as a facade wrapper around [ability-helpers](https://github.com/microsoft/ability-helpers) and exposes a set of hooks and utilities for focus management.
+The [ability-helpers](https://github.com/microsoft/ability-helpers) library is designed to be a lower level utility that manages the state of focusable elements than any rendering framework.

+Some patterns in the library are **declarative**, and therefore decoupled more easily with framework and application code.
+Groups of focusables are managed by declaring `data-*` attributes which the lower level utilties use to define focusable behaviour on the **visible** DOM.

+### React hooks pattern

 This spec proposes an API based on React hooks pattern. [ability-helpers](https://github.com/microsoft/ability-helpers) works mainly on adding `data-*` attributes to DOM elements to apply configurable behaviours to the 'groups' of focusables.

+The use of a set of React hooks that encapsulates behaviour of focus management requirements/aspects correctly should be easier to use than than the current `FocusZone` components.
+As documented in the below sections, `FocusZone` is an 'one fits all' component that is hard to use and maintain.
+Additionally the use of React components to manage focus break all notion of component encapsulation.

 However some internal behaviours such as `modalizer` or `deloser` require DOM elements during the configuration phase, which will be most easily configured in React using `refs`.